isomerpages/jointpoly-ace/_programmes-and-events/SLMP.md

 **How is the programme conducted?**

-SLMP is conducted through face-to-face sessions (including provisions of hybrid)
+SLMP is conducted mainly through face-to-face sessions (including provisions of hybrid).

 **When is the programme conducted?**